• Skip to main content

 • Conduct research using both primary and secondary sources.
 See our Resources page for more information on available sources.

 • Create project.
-Make sure that all NHD rules are followed by downloading category specific rules verification sheets and sample evaluation sheets.
+Make sure that all NHD rules are followed by reviewing the rule book and sample evaluation sheets.
 Additionally, here are examples of past NHD winning projects as well as THD’s Five Keys to History Day Success to help create your project.

 Important Reminder